 Getting a Singapore Dependant Pass

 Importantly, EP holders with a salary of S$6,000 or above per month, can bring their families to Singapore.
 The two options here are – a Dependant Pass (DP), or a Long Term Visit Pass (LTVP), both of whose validity is connected to the EP holder’s visa validity.
-Importantly, DP and LTVP holders can work in Singapore by applying for a Letter of Consent.
+Importantly, with effect from 1st May 2021, DP holders who wish to work in Singapore must obtain either an Employment Pass, S Pass, or Work Permit.
+This requirement will not affect LTVP holders and they can work in Singapore by applying for a Letter of Consent (LOC).
 Moreover, EP holders, and their attached DP and LTVP holders can apply for Singapore permanent residency, after having lived in the city-state continuously for six months.

 Verification of Vaccination Requirements (VR) for children 12 years old and below